techidaily/site-facebook/source/_posts/explore-relational-threads-in-fb-history.md

 ## Can You See the Friendship Between Any Two People on Facebook?

  It used to be possible to see the friendship history between any two people, but Facebook removed this feature due to privacy concerns.
-And we recommend tweaking certain settings to[make your Facebook more secure](https://www.makeuseof.com/how-to-prevent-strangers-viewing-facebook-profile/) .
+And we recommend tweaking certain settings to [make your Facebook more secure](https://www.makeuseof.com/how-to-prevent-strangers-viewing-facebook-profile/) .

  Today, the URL still exists (indeed, it is used in this process), but you are restricted to seeing the history between yourself and your Facebook friends.
 And the addition of the**See Friendship** button makes it even easier.